Geneviève Abitakijikokwe: Eleven Name Variants

 She appears first on May 27, 1786, standing as godmother at a baptism — Geneviève Abitakijig8k8e, in Father Lebrun’s careful hand.
 She was already an adult woman, already associated with the mission community, already known to the priest by name.
 This is not her arrival.
 It is simply the first time a record survives to tell us she was there.

-Ten Names for One Woman
+Eleven Names for One Woman

-The challenge was this: across nineteen years and three priests, her name was never spelled the same way twice.
+The challenge was this: across thirty-eight years and three priests, her name was never spelled the same way twice.
 The eight vowel at the center of it — the Ojibwe 8, representing a rounded sound between O and W — defied French orthography, and every priest found his own solution.
 The root itself, Abitakijik-, was a long compound that shifted under each pen.

 Here are the variants as recorded, in order: